 The members of the Health Professions Advisory Committee (Drs.
-Haefner, Krevosky, or Lone) are available for advising.
+Haefner, Lone, and Seggio) are available for advising.
 Please schedule visits with them during their office hours.
 A student may select an additional faculty member to be a member of their committee as the student may wish to choose a professor with whom they have developed a strong relationship.
 Additional members of the advisory committee for an applicant may include members of the BSU administration, Careers Services or faculty outside of those individuals listed here.

 Steven Haefner, Ph.D.